gogetdata/ggd-recipes/README.md

 as a dependency).
 We can also depend on other ggd recipes.
 The species and genome-build arguments must be available in the master branch of `ggd`.

 After this, we have a recipe.
-To run the same data quality tests (see below) as `travis-ci` will when you make a PR, run:
+To run the same data quality tests (see below) as `travis-ci` when you make a PR, run:

 ```